kokkos/kokkos-core-wiki/API-Reference/Kokkos::TeamHandleConcept.md

 ### Team Collective Operations
   The following functions must be called collectively by all members of a team.
-These calls must be lexically the same call.
-I.e. it is not legal to have some members of a team, call a collective in one branch and the others in another branch of the code (see example).
+These calls must be lexically the same call, i.e. it is not legal to have some members of a team call a collective in one branch and the others in another branch of the code (see example).

   * ```c++